How to Delete Cache on a Mac

 If your Mac has several users and you want to delete the cache from other user accounts, log in to the system to gain access to the user cache and delete shared files by entering /System/Library/Caches and clicking OK.

 Clearing cache in safe mode

-Sometimes, you may need to use safe mode to restore the correct operation of the system of applications.
-In this mode, you can easily delete system cache files.
+Sometimes, you may need to use safe mode to restore the applications’ system’s correct operation.
+IIn this mode, you can easily delete system cache files.